 In order to demonstrate the effectiveness of reclaimed asphalt, the National Asphalt Paving Association (NAPA) partnered with the FHA with the goal of quantifying the impact of RAP.

 “According to the latest survey data, during the 2016 construction season more than 76.9 million tons of RAP and nearly 1.4 million tons of recycled asphalt shingles (RAS) were put to use in new pavements in the United States, saving taxpayers more than $2.1 billion.
 Also, more than 30 percent of all asphalt pavement mixture produced in the country that year was made using warm-mix asphalt (WMA) technologies.”

 As the partnership continues and both NAPA and the FHA encourage additional usage of reclaimed asphalt, they remain focused on a few objectives: continually leveraging recycled asphalt during the construction of highway projects and promoting RAP, as the utilization of RAP can have the greatest economical, environmental, and engineering impact in pavement recycling.

-At Pavement Recyclers, we are engaged in the mission to promote recycled asphalt.
+At Pavement Recyclers, we engage in the mission to promote recycled asphalt.
 Our team works within the industry and with governments as we stand behind the performance of the Bagela Asphalt Recycler.

 Why rely on the Bagela Asphalt Recycler?

 Simple: This machine works.
 There are over 2,000 in operation worldwide – more than every other “recycler” combined!
-The Bagela Asphalt Recyler delivers with its proven design and results.
+The Bagela Asphalt Recycler delivers with its proven design and results.
 The overall design of Bagela recycler is quite simple– exclusive indirect, convection heating, continuous flow or batch-style operation, minimal electronics and wear items.
-Plus, the Bagela recycler is portable, self-contained and there are no time-consuming setup or shutdown procedures.
+Plus, the Bagela recycler offers a portable, self-contained product.
+Additionally, Bagela recyclers feature no time-consuming setup or shutdown procedures.
 Even in the coldest climates, recycled hot mix is ready in less than 20 minutes from initial start-up!